-The following are the steps that a student must take in order to obtain a Federal Direct Unsubsidized or Grad Plus loan:
+The following are the steps that a student must take to obtain a Federal Direct Unsubsidized and/or Grad Plus loan:

 Please download the AUA Financial Aid Form.
 This form will allow you to keep track of the steps completed in the process.
 As you complete each step you will enter the date completed and answer all questions provided.
 You will submit this form at the end of the process via the upload link provided at the end of the instructions below.

-1. Obtain or recover a Federal Financial Aid ID (“FSA ID”).
-To obtain or recover an FSA ID, log on to https://fsaid.ed.gov/ and follow the steps to create or recover an FSA ID.
+You will need to use your Financial Aid ID (“FSA ID”) to log into the FAFSA.
+(To obtain or recover an FSA ID, log on to https://fsaid.ed.gov/ and follow the steps to create or recover an FSA ID).

-3. Complete entrance counseling for the Direct Unsubsidized Loan and/or for the Grad PLUS Loan if applying for this type of loan.
+2. Complete Entrance Counseling for the Direct Unsubsidized Loan and/or for the Grad PLUS Loan if applying for this type of loan.
 To do this, log onto www.studentloans.gov.

 American University of Antigua (AUA) College of Medicine congratulates you on taking the first step toward your dream, and we at Student Financial Services are here to support you as you complete the necessary steps to process your FAFSA (Free Application for Federal Student Aid) and Direct Loan(s).
 Please note, that you will be required to complete additional steps to complete the loan process as well.
 These steps can be found on the step by step guide tab.

 Starting the loan process for Federal Student Aid can be quite overwhelming.
 In efforts to make navigating the loan process easier we have created TIPS (Tools for International Prospective Students).
 We have also provided answers to the most Frequently Asked Questions (FAQs) we receive, regarding the application process.
 In addition, we highly recommend you visit the Federal Student Aid website to familiarize yourself with the process.